Palladia for Dogs (toceranib phosphate)

 Mast Cell Tumors

-Toceranib phosphate is approved for use in treating grade II or III mast cell neoplasia with or without regional spread to lymph nodes.
+Toceranib phosphate is approved for treating grade II or III mast cell neoplasia with or without regional spread to lymph nodes.
 1,2

 Heart Base Tumors